losrobbos/coding-advanced-resources/README.md

 In company projects the so called "Daily" is a common term.
 A short meeting in the morning, where we discuss our current status.

 In case of a finished feature we settle what we want to focus on next.
 And discuss any issues we have, both in code and in understanding (!) of tasks.
-Usually in a team we get fresh ideas on that that we coul not come up alone.
+Usually in a team we get fresh ideas on solving issues we would not have come up with alone.

 Especially the point of "understanding" a task is super important.
 Very often team members shy away from getting clarification on something they do not fully understand in an assigned task to prevent looking "dumb" or "weak".